eumel8/blog/_posts/2022-06-12-recap-the-week-in-openstack.md

 <img src="/images/quick-uploads/recap-the-week-in-openstack/20220608_093657.jpg" width="585" height="386"/>

-For sure, lovely numbers, but verified <a href="https://www.stackalytics.io/?release=zed&amp;metric=commits">on Stackalytics</a> that is an all-time summary.
+For sure, lovely numbers, but verified <a href="https://www.stackalytics.io/?release=zed&metric=commits">on Stackalytics</a> that is an all-time summary.
 For example, Deutsche Telekom was also on Marc Collier's list of contributer companies, but the last commit was 6 years ago.
 So that are historical data.

-Next up on stage was Kendall Nelson &amp; Archana Kumari to describe Project Onboarding Program and Mentoring Program, a very long running program on the OpenStack community to connect newcomer.
+Next up on stage was Kendall Nelson & Archana Kumari to describe Project Onboarding Program and Mentoring Program, a very long running program on the OpenStack community to connect newcomer.

 <img src="/images/quick-uploads/recap-the-week-in-openstack/20220608_094547.jpg" width="585" height="386"/>

-The most interesting Keynote session followed up: Stuart Grace from BBC R&amp;D explained Building Environmental Dashboards for OpenStack.
+The most interesting Keynote session followed up: Stuart Grace from BBC R&D explained Building Environmental Dashboards for OpenStack.

 <img src="/images/quick-uploads/recap-the-week-in-openstack/20220608_095719.jpg" width="585" height="386"/>